Randomized Experimental Design via Geographic Clustering: Algorithm

 {\bf Merging stage.} If the size of the contracted graph is large, we iterate on the contraction stage until the size of the graph is small enough to fit in memory.\footnote{For our data sets, we never needed to iterate on this stage, since after the first stage, the graph fits in memory.} When the contracted graph fits in memory, we can produce an output by applying any in-memory heuristic for balanced partitioning of graphs with node weights.
 The algorithm that we employ at this stage is similar to the greedy assembly algorithm proposed in~\cite{DGRW12,DGRW11}.
-We refer for details of this algorithm to~\cite{DGRW12,DGRW11}.